QUALITY CONTROL UNIT

-One of the main areas covered by the inspectorate unit is the provision of extension services to farmers in the bid to induce them concentrate on high yield productivity, quality assurance and new market search.
+One of the main areas covered by the inspectorate unit is the provision of extension services to farmers in the bid to induce them to concentrate on high yield productivity, quality assurance, and new market search.
 These areas include;

-Farmers’ cooperatives are organised membership of producers wishing to take advantage of group work unlike individual.
-These farmers obtain seeds from the PMB and make larger plantations for possible increase in yield.
+Farmers’ cooperatives are organized membership of producers wishing to take advantage of group work, unlike individual.
+These farmers obtain seeds from the PMB and make larger plantations for a possible increase in yield.
 PMB is insisting on dealing with cooperatives than.

-Food for work is an expression – a support given to farmers to improve the quality of production.
-This is an intervention from the PMB against the unfair loans* produce buyers grant to farmer during the pre –season.
-Farm owners or pilot farmers receive specified quantity of food stuffs from the PMB to induce them accomplish their farming activities for that season.
+Food for work is an expression – support given to farmers to improve the quality of production.
+This is an intervention from the PMB against the unfair loans* produce buyers grant to the farmer during the preseason.
+Farm owners or pilot farmers receive a specified quantity of foodstuffs from the PMB to induce them to accomplish their farming activities for that season.
 It may include under brushing, replanting of seedlings, application of pesticides or disease control and processing.

 Loan Schemes are also similar to food for work where farmers granted cost recovery loans for their farming activities.